 Carving out Opportunities to Enrich Lives

-Holy Land Designs, Inc. is an outreach to the physically challenged and underprivileged in the Holy Land since 2001.
-Located in the hills of the Roman city of Philadelphia, now modern day Amman, Jordan, our Workshop currently trains and employs around 20 full-time workers.
+Holy Land Designs has served as an outreach to physically challenged and underprivileged individuals in the Holy Land since 2001.
+Located in the hills of the Roman city of Philadelphia, now modern day Amman, Jordan, our Fair Trade Community Workshop currently trains and employs around 20 full-time workers.

 For centuries, Holy Land artisans have expressed their creative talents through such natural media as stone, wood, and sand.
 Today Middle Eastern families continue to carve, weave, press, and dye a variety of articles reflecting the culturally rich, yet often harsh world of their surroundings.